ashwnacharya/ashwnacharya.github.io/_posts/2024-01-10-foreign-cos-in-india.markdown

 The headquarters (HQ) is the mothership: the geolocation with the most significant presence of senior leaders within the company.

-Conversely, offices in other countries are frequently labeled as "Development Centres" or "Center of Excellence."
+Conversely, offices in other countries are frequently labeled as "Development Centres" or "Centers of Excellence."
 However, for the purpose of this discussion, let's refer to them as Satellites.

 Based on my experience, projects or teams in satellite offices typically fall into one of the following three broad categories.